Google Terminal

 What is Google Terminal?

-Google Terminal is a web-based application that simulates the appearance and functionality of a classic terminal interface.
-It will transform the page into a command-line interface, complete with ASCII art, monospaced fonts, and a blinking cursor.
-Users can then type in various commands to access different Google services and perform searches in a unique way.
+Google Terminal is a web-based app that recreates a retro terminal interface, complete with ASCII art, monospaced fonts, and a blinking cursor.
+It lets users enter commands to access Google services and perform searches in a novel, old-school manner.

 How to use Google Terminal?

-• maps [query] - Search for maps and directions related to the query.
+• maps [query] - Look for maps and directions.

-• help - Display a list of available commands and options.
+• help - See a list of commands and options.

-• color - Toggle between monochrome and color mode.
+• color - Switch between color and monochrome.

-• scanlines - Toggle between scan lines on and off.
+• scanlines - Turn scan lines on or off.

-• about - Display information about Google Terminal and its creator.
+• about - Learn about Google Terminal and its origins.

 What are the potential benefits of using Google Terminal?